SeaIce-Math/FloeFrac/README.txt

 https://fenicsproject.org/

-These codes ran under using the following versions of the software libraries:
+These codes ran under the following versions of the software libraries:

 FEniCS version: 2019.1.0
 mshr version:  2019.1.0